 Chill Challenge: Affordable, Off-Grid Refrigeration

-— Cathy Leslie, EWB USA Executive Director
+— Cathy Leslie, EWB-USA Chief Executive Officer

 Refrigeration is a key to economic and social development; it is critical for health and nutrition, and can reduce food waste, provide economic opportunities for farmers and businesses, and reduce the burden on women.
 However, there may be as many 2 billion people worldwide without access to reliable refrigeration.
 While economic growth may bring refrigeration to a large portion of this population, refrigeration will be a particularly difficult challenge for the hundreds of millions of people who will acquire electricity via “mini-grids” or “solar home systems.”
 These distributed power systems increasingly have been used to provide power for lighting, cell-phone charging and TV for households far from the electricity grid.
 However, refrigeration requires a quantum leap in power and investment, and with current technology may remain out of the reach of most off-grid households for the foreseeable future.